EMPRESS. XII. Statistics on the Dynamics and Gas Mass Fraction of Extremely-Metal Poor Galaxies: Introduction

-Although the dynamics of high-z galaxies can be investigated with the state-of-the-art observation facilities (e.g., James Webb Space Telescope, hereafter JWST), local dwarf galaxies with recent starbursts are also important test-beds of galaxy evolution theories due to their apparent brightness.
+Although the dynamics of high-$z$ galaxies can be investigated with the state-of-the-art observation facilities (e.g., James Webb Space Telescope, hereafter JWST), local dwarf galaxies with recent starbursts are also important test-beds of galaxy evolution theories due to their apparent brightness.
 Local galaxies are advantageous for conducting deep observations with high spectral and spatial resolutions, such as optical integral filed spectroscopy.
 The spatially resolved H$\alpha$ recombination line can be used to trace the kinematics of ionized gas \citep[e.g.,][]{Green+14,Barat+20}.
-Among local dwarf galaxies, EMPGs are considered as local counterparts of high-z primordial galaxies having gas-phase metallicity (hereafter metallicity) below $10\%~\mathrm{Z_\odot}$.
+Among local dwarf galaxies, EMPGs are considered as local counterparts of high-$z$ primordial galaxies having gas-phase metallicity (hereafter metallicity) below $10\%~\mathrm{Z_\odot}$.
 EMPGs typically have low stellar masses $\lesssim10^8~\mathrm{M_\odot}$ and high specific star formation rates $\gtrsim1~\mathrm{Gyr}^{-1}$ suggestive of shallow gravitational potential and recent starburst, respectively.
 Kinematics of EMPGs can provide us a hint of the important mechanism (e.g., inflow/outflow) during the early stage of galaxy formation.
+Despite that EMPGs may differ from primordial galaxies on numerous aspects (star formation histories, stellar population, etc.), we aim to provide a clear correlation between dynamics and metallicity/stellar mass that can be extrapolated to high-$z$ primordial galaxies.
 Two important quantities indicating the detailed gas dynamical state are the relative level of rotation, via the $\voversigma$ ratio, and the mass composition, via the gas mass fraction ($\fgas$).

 Recently, a project ``Extremely Metal-Poor Representatives Explored by the Subaru Survey (EMPRESS)'' has been launched (\citealt{Kojima+20}, here after Paper I).
 EMPRESS aims to select faint EMPG photometric candidates from Subaru/Hyper Suprime-Cam (HSC; \citealt{Miyazaki+18}) deep optical ($i_\mathrm{lim} = 26~\mathrm{mag}$; \citealt{Aihara+19}) images, which are 2 dex deeper than those of SDSS.
 Conducting follow-up spectroscopic observations of the EMPG photometric candidates, EMPRESS has identified new 12 EMPGs with low stellar masses of $10^{4.2}–10^{6.6}~\mathrm{M_\odot}$ (Papers I, IV; \citealt{Nakajima+22}, hereafter Paper V; \citealt{Xu+22}, hereafter Paper VI).
 Remarkably, J1631+4426 has been reported to have a metallicity of 0.016 $\mathrm{Z_\odot}$, which is the lowest metallicity identified so far (Paper I; c.f. \citealt{Thuan+22}).